tiepdotme/home/_posts/2017-12-15-on-the-water-anglers-almanac.markdown

 ---

 Our [IRT400 power grip reel](/spinning-reels/400-series/) made the cover of the January issue of [On The Water](https://www.onthewater.com/) Magazine!
-It comes out next week, so mark your calendars to pick up a copy.
+It comes out next week, so mark your calendars and pick up a copy.

 {% include media.html id="/media/d9d815b6" data-gallery="irt-500-catches" class="float-right w-50 pl-3" %}